 The key to raising money, any amount, from financial investors is to provide external validation that your opportunity has been (somewhat) de-risked and the upside opportunity is realizable.
 The more positive proof you can demonstrate that the risk has been reduced and the upside potential is present, the better your chances become of raising money with favorable terms.
 To do this, you need to delay raising money and fund the necessary expenses on your own or through friends and family or sources other than your targeted financial investors.
 The article in this series; “Investor Categories: A Baker’s Dozen” provides an overview of the various categories of potential investors and their risk tolerance.

 Use your initial funds to provide a product or service that clearly demonstrates your core idea.
 Do not include all the bells and whistles that you could offer; make it scalable or even sellable across the entire market.
 Follow the model that is currently referred to as “lean startup” and provide the minimum acceptable product.
 Your fundamental mantra should be to do as little as acceptable but do it well, focusing on the customer’s experience.
 While doing this keep in mind that what you are doing may have to be scrapped later to build a truly full-featured, scalable product or service.
 Also, be sure that what you intend to do is, in fact, scalable.
 As an example of the opposite, a low-cost consumer product that requires a significant amount of customization may fill a need but cannot be scaled.

-You may have difficulty resolving spending your initial capital on “throw away code” or “throw away products” in order to de-risk your opportunity.
-However, if these early demonstrations of your product or service result in de-risking your opportunity, you be well ahead of others in attracting investors with reasonable terms.
-Although you will be anxious to get to market, think of your business as a marathon not a sprint.
-You are in it for long run, plan your race carefully.
+You may have difficulty agreeing to spend your initial capital on “throwaway code” or “throw away products” in order to de-risk your opportunity.
+However, if these early demonstrations of your product or service result in de-risking your opportunity, you will be well ahead of others in attracting investors with reasonable terms.
+Although you will be anxious to get to market, think of your business as a marathon, not a sprint.
+You are in it for the long run, plan your race carefully.